lisa-wolfgang/Bubble-Wrap/README.md

 ### Hassle-free control nodes

+Say goodbye to extra and missing spaces in your text.
 Coloring, resizing, and adding pauses is as easy as selecting a portion of text and applying the desired effect.
+In addition, presets are available for the most common animation/sound control nodes, but with full support for custom values.
 When it comes time to export, the control nodes are intelligently inserted so minimal manual tweakage is required.

 ### Smart paste